-Preliminary Metro household estimates indicate that Wilsonville will be in the range of 30,000 residents by 2030.
-These estimates have historically been estimated much lower than actual amounts and the City could expect much more than 30,000.
+According to the Portland State University (PSU) Population Research Center, as of July 2016, Wilsonville is at a population of 23,700.
+Based on preliminary Metro household estimates, Wilsonville's population will be in the range of 30,000 by 2030.
 This growth will create a higher demand on transit, as more people need options to get around, in and out of town.